Patternslib/Patterns/src/pat/validation/documentation.md

 - Equality checking between two fields (e.g. password confirmation).
 - Date and datetime validation for before and after a given date or another input field.
+- Minimum and maximum number of checked, selected or filled-out fields.
+Most useful for checkboxes, but also works for text-inputs, selects and other form elements.

 ### HTML form validation framework integration.